Micka-Louis/dsc-project-phase-1/README.md

  ![Graph](newplot.png)
  California, Texas, and Florida have the highest number of aircraft accidents, making them higher-risk areas for aviation operations.
 For a company entering this industry, it’s important to factor in geographic risk when choosing where to operate.
 Starting in lower-risk states may reduce exposure to accidents.
 If expansion in these high-accident areas is necessary, strong safety measures and maintenance routines are essential.
 These insights should guide investment choices and aircraft purchases.

+# Conclusion and Next Steps
+**a.
+Conclusion:**
+**Conclusion – Risk Analysis in Aviation (1982–2022)**

+Our analysis of aviation accident data in the United States from 1962 to 2022 reveals an overall improvement in aviation safety over time.
+The total number of accidents and injuries has decreased, partly due to technological advances, stricter regulations, and better training.
+However, these general trends must be nuanced by significant differences between manufacturers, aircraft types, flight conditions, and geographic areas.

+**🔎Key Takeaways:**

+**Overall decline in accidents:**

+Between 2000 and 2022, the number of accidents dropped from around **2,000 to 1,200**.The drop is especially sharp in **2020 (linked to COVID-19)**, but remains significant in the long run.Serious and fatal injuries follow a similar trajectory: skies are generally safer.

+**High-risk manufacturers (frequent incidents):**

+Manufacturers such as Cessna and Piper account for the most accidents.Their high exposure is mainly due to their heavy presence in general aviation, including training, private flights, and light commercial use.
+However, their severity **rates are moderate (~0.47–0.61)**, suggesting that incidents are frequent but rarely severe.

+**Low-frequency but high-severity manufacturers:**

+Smaller manufacturers (e.g., Gauchat, Pelt, Hillyer) report very few accidents, but those tend to be more serious.Their severity rate can reach 2.0, meaning one to two serious injuries or fatalities per accident — likely due to older fleets, poor maintenance, or lack of oversight.

+**Special case: Boeing**

+Although less frequent in the dataset (due to its focus on commercial aviation), **Boeing shows the highest severity rate (2.49)**.Each Boeing-related incident tends to affect more people, given the aircraft capacity and nature of operations.

+**Weather conditions:**

+Most accidents, including the most serious ones, occur in good weather (VMC).
+This challenges the assumption that bad weather is the main trigger.

+IMC accidents are more frequent among large operators — emphasizing the importance of training and advanced equipment.

+**High-risk geographic zones:**

+States like **California, Texas, and Florida** account for a large share of accidents.

+While this may reflect higher aviation activity, these regions still present increased operational risk.

+# b. ✅ Recommendations for the Company
+Start with Cessna or Piper models: although frequently involved in accidents, they present lower per-accident risk and benefit from strong documentation and maintenance support.

+**1. Avoid** lesser-known small manufacturers: despite their low accident frequency, severity risk is higher, and safety standards may be less stringent.

+**2. Strengthen pilot training** for both VMC and IMC conditions, since most accidents occur in good weather — pointing to human error or technical failure.

+**3. Prioritize** operations in states with a lower accident history.
+If operations in California, Texas, or Florida are necessary, implement enhanced safety protocols.

+# c. 🚀 Next Steps
+Calculate accident rates per 1,000 flight hours or per 100 aircraft in service (if data is available) to enable fairer comparisons.Deepen analysis by aircraft model, not just manufacturer, to identify the most reliable specific aircraft.Study the most frequent accident causes (e.g., human error, mechanical failure, flight conditions) to pinpoint avoidable risks.Create a "Severity x Frequency" matrix to visualize trade-offs between accident frequency and severity, guiding aircraft purchasing decisions toward controlled-risk models.

+Analyze maintenance costs by manufacturer/model to align safety with economic sustainability.

+​